Sunnyside Neighborhood Review - Queens Moving Guide 2024

 Real Estate in Sunnyside

-From townhouses to single and multi-family homes, there are properties available ranging in size from one-bedroom studios up to large family homes with multiple bedrooms, most of which can be found in a subsection called Sunnyside Gardens.
+From townhouses to single and multi-family homes, there are properties available ranging in size from one-bedroom studios to large family homes with multiple bedrooms, most of which can be found in a subsection called Sunnyside Gardens.

 However, the vast majority of real estate in Sunnyside is apartments.